ultraviolet-network/uviolet/README.md

 Ultraviolet revives P2P with client-side validation, enabling a mind-blowing TPS rate, supporting IoT and AI dApps, and providing trustless multichain gateways & DEX.

-This repository hosts command-line executables for connecting and using ultraviolet network.
+This repository hosts command-line executables for connecting and using Ultraviolet network.
 It also includes a set of libraries which can be used by wallet, exchange and other developers to integrate Ultraviolet into their products.
 However, for developers, we recommend to use [Ultraviolet SDK] (which internally uses crates from this repository, but provides language-specific bindings and